juliansoh/BentleyAIImmersionDay2025/answerkey-task3.md

 ![Confirm and create](images/ConfirmAndCreate.png)

 Test the agent to make sure it is responding.
-Then edit the agent and select Add Knowldge.
+Then edit the agent and select Add Knowledge.

 ![Add Knowledge](images/AddKnowledge.png)

-Select ShrePoint.
+Select SharePoint.

 ![Select SharePoint](images/SelectSharePoint.png)